Look at look at what they're doing up in MSNBC right now.

 This is the way real democracy works, so he can't complain if it happens to him, and it will.

-Email question Where's tomorrow's Haney episode?
+Email question, where's tomorrow's Haney episode?

-North Carolina's tomorrow's Haney Project episode.
+It's in Hilton Head, North Carolina's tomorrow's Haney project.

 I must be honest, my least favorite.